 But, MS Word does not score down to the paragraph level.
 So, you can’t easily see which paragraphs have issues, making it hard to fix.

 For our analysis, we used VT Writer.
 It’s a lightweight readability tool for Doc, Web and Text analysis.
-The nice thing is that it flags issues at paragraph level & it’s free.
-There is also a paid version which generates some nice reports.
-But we were fine with just the free version for this analysis.
+The nice thing is that it flags issues at the paragraph level.

 We analyzed privacy statements from some companies operating in the UK:

-- And a document called Siemens‘s Binding Corporate Rules (“BCR”) – summary of 3rd party rights’.
+- And a document called Siemens‘s Binding Corporate Rules (“BCR”) – a summary of 3rd party rights’.